 Step 10 - Install appropriate marker tape & backfill the hole.

 Once you are happy that the installation has been a success, you can begin filling in your trench.
 It is good practice to initially cover the ducting with 100-150mm of “distinctive” sand.
 Not only will this sand layer serve to protect the ducting from any sharp stones or big rocks getting thrown back in with your excavated soil or suitable backfill, the clear change in the ground material will help alert future excavations to the presence of the ducting.

 At this level, you should also install an appropriate warning marker tape along the entire length of the system.
 Warning marker tape serves as an extra safety measure for future excavations, giving ample warning to those digging in the area of there being utilities below.
 For each utility type there is an appropriately coloured marker tape available with a suitable warning, and care should be taken in selecting the right one for the job.
 If you use the wrong warning tape above your ducting, you could be putting someone’s life at risk in the future.

 With your marker tape in place, you can continue to backfill and compact your trench.
 All that’s left to do then is to turn your utilities back on (if you haven’t done so already), tidy up your tools, and pat yourself on the back for a job well done.

-If you have any questions about ducting that weren’t covered in this guide, checkout our Ducting FAQ article to see if we have answered them there.
+If you have any questions about ducting that weren’t covered in this guide take a look at our ducting frequently asked questions article to see if we have answered them there.
 Alternatively, our technical team is always on hand to offer free and impartial advice for all of your ducting needs.
 Contact us today if you have any questions about your current or upcoming projects.